David-Alobo/David-Alobo/README.md

 I focus on businesses that employ data analytics to boost growth.
 I was the first data analyst employed by Evercare Hospital Lekki, where I deployed business intelligence and several forms of artificial intelligence to enhance patient care.

-I intentionally turns facts into knowledge because I am convinced that having more knowledge will give anybody greater confidence when making decisions.
+I intentionally turns fact into knowledge because I am convinced that having more knowledge will give anybody greater confidence when making decisions.
 I have taken a step further in enabling data-driven decisions by moving beyond standard analytics and working with key stakeholders and technology leaders to develop enterprise solutions that scale.

 I bring my wealth of expertise as a Data Analytics Practitioner and Mentor along with my passion for capacity building into any organisation to drive growth.